a-liut/foglute/README.md

 ## How it works

-When a new application is provided to `fogluted`, it gets the available cluster nodes.
+When a new application is provided to `foglute`, it gets the available cluster nodes.
 Then it performs an analysis of both application and infrastructure to devise the best QoS-aware placement of services.
 The analysis is currently performed by EdgeUsher tool (https://github.com/di-unipi-socc/EdgeUsher).
 The analysis produces a set of feasible placements for application services.
-The best placement will be deployed on the cluster and maintained by `fogluted`.
+The best placement will be deployed on the cluster and maintained by `foglute`.

-## How to use fogluted
+## How to use foglute

-`fogluted` exposes a REST interface:
+`foglute` exposes a REST interface:

 | Path               | Method | Description                                        |
 |--------------------|--------|----------------------------------------------------|